MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-hci.md

 - Virtual Machine
 - Virtual Switches

-We don't support additional extensions to Windows Admin Center in the Azure portal at this time.
+We don't support additional extensions for Windows Admin Center in the Azure portal at this time.

 If you manually installed Windows Admin Center on your cluster to manage multiple systems, enabling this capability will replace your existing instance of Windows Admin Center and removes the capability to manage other machines.
 You will lose access to your previously deployed instance of Windows Admin Center.

 ## Requirements

 To use Windows Admin Center in the Azure portal, we install a small Windows Admin Center agent on every node of your cluster via an Azure VM extension.
-Each node of the cluster has the following requirements:
+Each node of the cluster should meet the following requirements:
 - Arc-enabled
 - Azure Stack HCI 21H2 or higher
 - At least 3 GiB of memory
-- Be in any region of an Azure public cloud (it's not supported in Azure China, Azure Government, or other non-public clouds)
+- Be in any region of an Azure public cloud (Windows Admin Center is not supported in Azure China, Azure Government, or other non-public clouds)
 - Running the latest Azure Arc agent

-Every node of the cluster has the following networking requirements:
+Every node of the cluster should meet the following networking requirements:

 - Outbound internet access or an outbound port rule allowing HTTPS traffic to the following endpoints:
 <br>- `*.wac.azure.com`